makerdao/governance-manual/delegation/mkr-holder-guide.md

 The more delegates that have a say in the passing or not-passing of proposals, the better.
 If your favorite delegate already has a large amount of MKR delegated to them, consider delegating to a different delegate.

 The delegation contracts support MKR Holders splitting their MKR between multiple delegates.
 This may be advisable to mitigate the risk posed by any individual delegate.

-In the longer term, GovAlpha would like to see a community of tens of delegates to effectively mitigate centralization risk.

 **#2 Delegate-Core Unit Balance**